Phys 201 General Physics I Fall 2008

-· Develop an understanding of basic concepts in physics that are the foundation for all science and technology
+· Develop an understanding of basic concepts and principles in physics that are the foundation for all science and technology

 · Develop conceptual and analytical problem solving skills that are indispensable for any professional in the life and health sciences